Description

 Related Schematics

 Outputs once for every signal strength inputted.
-So if a signal strength of 7 is inputted, the output will flash 7 times.It has a few nice configuration options:- You can change the pulse duration of the output by increasing the delay on the locked repeater.
-Keep in mind that the delay on the repeater that locks it needs to be equal to the delay of the locked repeater.- You can also change the delay between pulses by increasing the pulse extenderI also made a version that is 2-wide instead of 3-wide but is one block longer and uses a redstone lamp.
+So if a signal strength of 7 is inputted, the output will flash 7 times.It has a few nice configuration options:- You can change the pulse duration of the output by increasing the delay on the repeater going into the comparator.
+Keep in mind that the delay on the repeater next to it needs to be equal to the delay of the repeater going into the comparator.- You can also change the delay between pulses by expanding the pulse extenderI also made a version that is one block longer and doesn't use a redstone lamp, but it is 3-wide instead of 2-wide.
 You can find that on my account page as well.